SpindlySpider/sftp-cli/README.md

 using c bindings will use flutter for front end

-# goals
+## goals
 goals(main):

-    cli file transfer (with download/upload progress bar) sql databse(previous connections and relavitve file path) gui implimenation
+* cli file transfer (with download/upload progress bar)
+* sql databse(previous connections and relavitve file path)
+* gui implimenation
-    export to mobile
+* export to mobile using flutter front end

-side goals:
+### side goals:

-    auto complelte on cli
+* auto complelte on cli
-    files transfer with existing metadata, such as creation data, modify date and what not get files to work which have spaces in them
+* files transfer with existing metadata, such as creation data, modify date and what not
+* get files to download which have spaces in them

-# cli commands
+## cli commands
 (✅completed, ❌underconstruction )
 - cd [dir name] - change directories✅
 - dir - gives abosulte path ✅